-Have you kept them for spares?
+Will you keep them for spares?
 Are they still sitting in your cupboards?
 Or are you planning on throwing them away?

 Here are our tips for easy ways to reuse and recycle your old cases:

-- Protect your Clothes – Old pillowcases that have been freshly laundered can be used as a great protector for your clothes.
+Old pillowcases that have been freshly laundered can be used as a great protector for your clothes.
 To do this, simply cut a hole in the end seam of the pillowcase and place them over the hanging clothes.
-This is an ideal way to keep your clothes dust free and protected in your wardrobe.
+This is an ideal way to keep your clothes dust-free and protected in your wardrobe.
 Creating these pillowcase protectors will not only reuse your worn out cases and free up space, but also phase out the use of plastic protector bags!

-- Machine Washing Delicates – Using your old pillowcases to wash delicate items in your machine is ideal for keeping them looking their best.
-To achieve this, place the items in the pillowcase, loosely knot the open end before placing in your washing machine, and then set the cycle to delicate as normal
+Using your old pillowcases to wash delicate items in your machine is ideal for keeping them looking their best.
+To achieve this, place the items in the pillowcase, loosely knot the open end before placing them in your washing machine, and then set the cycle to delicate as normal.

-- Create a Travel Laundry Bag – Worn pillowcases are perfect for creating a simple, zero waste laundry bag when travelling.
+Worn pillowcases are perfect for creating a simple, zero waste laundry bag when travelling.
 Dirty laundry can be stored efficiently in the pillowcase and packed away, keeping them separate from your clean clothes.
 Once you’re back home, both the pillowcase and dirty laundry can be washed together with ease.
-Switching to a pillowcase laundry bag when travelling will prevent your worn, dirty clothes from mixing with your clean clothes.
 You’ll also avoid carrying your laundry around in plastic bags.

-- Donate – Above all else, you can donate your old pillowcases and bed linen to plenty of fantastic causes.
-You will find there are plenty of organisations in your local area that are more than happy to take away your preloved goods for reuse or recycling.
+Above all else, you can donate your old pillowcases and bed linen to plenty of fantastic causes.
+You will find there are plenty of organisations in your local area that is more than happy to take away your preloved goods for reuse or recycling.
 Donating unwanted items is a great way to free up space in your home as well.